 Dior Cruise Collection: When Couture Meets Culture

 Dior is a well-know luxurious fashion brand that has been successful for years.
 The fashion house was originally created by the French designer Christian Dior, in 1946.
 Nowadays, the Dior brand designs luxury goods from fashion accessories, jewelry, footwear to skin fragrances.
-For their 2020 Dior Cruise Collection, which occurred April 29th, Dior flew to one-of-the most stunning and vibrant location in the world: Marrakesh.
-The location was also an homage to the successor of Christian Dior, Yves Saint-Laurent and his past love for the dazzling city.
+For their 2020 Dior Cruise Collection, which occurred on April 29th, Dior flew to one of the most stunning and vibrant locations in the world: Marrakesh.
+The location was also an homage to the successor of Christian Dior, Yves Saint-Laurent, and his past love for the dazzling city.

 This year, the Dior Cruise Collection was held in a historic palace from the 16th century in Marrakesh, El Badi Palace.
 Flowing maroon gowns and beaded dresses models with bandanas were seen gliding on the runway.
 The catwalk was filled with floating candles on pools and the atmosphere looked magical.
 But Marrakesh wasn’t only the location for the runaway, the city was also a source of inspiration for the Dior Cruise Collection.
 Various Moroccan artists helped in creating the collection.
 The theme was ‘’Common ground’’ and consisted of many collaborations with African artists from different cultures and backgrounds who all worked together for this project.
 An anthropologist specialized in African textiles also consulted on the entire collection.